alexbecker/blogdown/Readme.md

 Can contain arbitrary inline nodes.
  * **Header**: 1-6 '#' characters at the beginning of a line begins a header, with the number of '#' characters determining the header level.
 Can contain arbitrary inline nodes.
+ * **Ordered Lists**: A " \* " begins an ordered list item, which itself is a block.
+Sequential ordered list items form an ordered list.
+Can contain arbitrary inline nodes.
  * **Unordered Lists**: A " \* " begins an unordered list item, which itself is a block.
 Sequential unordered list items form an unordered list.
 Can contain arbitrary inline nodes.